 Finally, in a trip that has been delayed two years due to Covid, our B08 Green travel to Ireland this summer to compete in the Galway Cup which represents Seattle Celtic's first international trip for an event.
 The Galway Cup is regarded as one of the top underage tournaments in Europe (with Man City, Leicester City and even the Ireland national team among recent entrants), and the boys are due to play Ireland's most famous club Shamrock Rovers on their trip in a pre-tournament friendly.

 Premier Supercopa, Salt Lake City - June 2022

 NPL Finals - Denver, Colorado - July 2022

 One of our aims at Celtic is to be as competitive as we can possibly be and play the most attractive soccer in the process.
 Therefore if a talented player wants to play for Celtic but doesn't have means to pay for program fees, we typically waive the fees and cover the uniform ourselves.
 The scope in which we have been able to provide scholarships has been relatively limited up to now (typically a player or two at each age group), but with the formation of the Seattle Celtic Foundation this should enable us to increase the number of players we can support in 2022 and beyond.

 8. Supplemental Programs

-We have a vast array of supplemental programs for players who can't get enough of the beautiful game, from our free goalkeeping and freestyle soccer programs, to our winter SAQ, futsal and post-season skill sessions.
+We have a vast array of supplemental programs for players who can't get enough of the beautiful game, from our goalkeeping and freestyle soccer programs, to our winter SAQ, futsal and post-season skill sessions.
 Throughout the year, we also run a variety of camps, ranging from a focus on shooting/finishing and ball mastery, to our team and elite player camps.